6 Reasons Why Servers Need So Much RAM

 When deciding on the RAM for your server, you will see suggestions based on what the server is intended for, which help set the bottom threshold.
-However, it’s always recommended to go bigger: the more RAM, the better performance.
+However, going bigger is always recommended: the more RAM, the better performance.
 Let’s take a closer look at why this is the case.

-The servers need so much RAM because fast and efficient performance requires more capacity the larger your database is.
+The servers need plenty of RAM because fast and efficient performance requires more capacity the larger your database is.
 Larger RAM is needed for a larger number of users and dynamic content.
-The OS size and expected growth rate should be counted in as well.
+The OS size and expected growth rate should be counted as well.

 1. A Faster Server Needs Faster RAM

-RAM (random access memory) is a volatile memory structure that can only hold information temporarily, as opposed to HDD (hard disk drive).
+RAM (random access memory) is a volatile memory structure that can only hold information temporarily, unlike HDD (hard disk drive).
 Its key function is optimizing processing operations.
-In the case of a server, that includes all the apps that run on it and all the data that is stored and retrieved.
+In the case of a server, that includes all the apps that run on it and all the stored and retrieved data.

 RAM size determines how much data it can hold simultaneously.
-When RAM runs out of space, it has to remove older data and go back to the HDD to acquire new files.
+When RAM runs out of space, it must remove older data and return to the HDD to acquire new files.

 The smaller the memory capacity, the more often your RAM will be forced to delete data and access it from the HDD whenever you need it again.

 Larger capacity, on the other hand, can significantly decrease the number of required cycles.
-The more data can be stored in RAM, the less it will have to reach out to the HDD, which allows for faster speed.
+The more data can be stored in RAM, the less it will have to reach out to the HDD, allowing faster speed.

 That’s the general idea of how RAM speed works.
 You may sometimes see it being specified as frequency and measured in MHz.
 Since this parameter is highly important for RAM’s overall performance and efficiency, you will easily find it in the product description.

-However, frequency is not exactly the RAM speed but rather one of the factors that contribute to it.
+However, frequency is not exactly the RAM speed but one factor contributing to it.
 Put shortly, it measures how many reading-writing cycles your RAM can perform per second.
-These cycles, also called clock cycles, determine not only how much data can be stored but also how fast it can be read and processed.
+These cycles, also called clock cycles, determine how much data can be stored and how fast it can be read and processed.

 Another factor is latency, or CAS latency (Column Access Strobe latency).
 It is typically specified in numbers that show how many clock cycles it takes for the RAM to process and execute a command received from the CPU (central processing numbers).
 Here, smaller numbers mean faster speed.

 In reality, RAM speed is a little more complicated than it seems.
-It is determined by RAM size, frequency, and CAS latency, which give different results in different combinations.
-However, sufficient RAM capacity is still the basis of smooth and fast RAM performance.
+It is determined by capacity, frequency, and CAS latency, which give different results in different combinations.
+However, sufficient RAM capacity remains the basis of smooth and fast RAM performance.

 2. Larger Databases Need Larger RAM Capacity

 RAM size is tied to the size of a database.
-The larger it is, the more capacity is required to effectively process its information.
-When settling on the optimum size for your RAM, this factor is probably the most crucial one.
+The larger it is, the more capacity is required to process its information effectively.
+This factor is probably the most crucial when settling on the optimum size.

 What the server will be used for also plays a role here.
 Recommended RAM size is usually stated in the percentage of the database size, yet other factors can weigh in, causing a shift in numbers.